 - Deliver.
-Delivery involves testing out different solutions at small-scale, rejecting those that will not work and improving the ones that will.
+Delivery involves testing out different solutions on a small scale, rejecting those that will not work, and improving the ones that will.

-Process Awareness characterises a degree to which the participants are informed about the process procedures, rules, requirements, workflow and other details.
-The higher is process awareness, the more profoundly the participants are engaged into a process, and so the better results they deliver.
+Process Awareness characterizes the degree to which the participants are informed about the process procedures, rules, requirements, workflow, and other details.
+The higher the process awareness, the more profoundly the participants are engaged in a process, and so the better results they deliver.

 That said, asking everyone to take a step back, reset and restart with problem framing might be perceived as risky (or a waste of time), so I might take convincing the team — sometimes, the entire organization — to change how they work.
 You might try, but I’m pretty sure that — unless you have the executive support of a strong stakeholder or have strong alliances in the organization — it will either take a long time to change it (and you will end up being frustrated) or you might not be able to change it the way you want (and you will end up being frustrated), or you might end not being able to change it at all (and you will end up being even more frustrated).